l-omar-chehab/coursenotes_grammar/README.md

 # Course notes

 This repository hosts course notes on Syriac, Arabic and Hebrew grammar.
+This material is being revised and updated.